hainworldhq/hain-whitepaper/03-framework-structure.md

 ## Structural logic

-The value of this structure lies in role clarity.
+The value of this structure lies in [structural clarity](https://github.com/hainworldhq/hain-glossary/blob/main/terms/structural-clarity.md).

 If HAIN World tried to act as both the public identity and the architecture core, the system would become muddy.
 If HAINOA tried to act as the umbrella brand, the framework would become too narrow and overly technical.
 If HAINIZE were pushed too early into the foreground, the framework would appear more productized than it actually is.